anenadic/data-organisation-spreadsheets/index.md

 In this lesson, you will learn:

-- What the basic principles for using spreadsheets for good data organisation are and how to format data in spreadsheets for effective data use,
+- What the basic principles for using spreadsheets for good data organisation are and how to format data in spreadsheets for effective data use
-- What some common mistakes with formatting data in spreadsheets are and how to avoid them,
+- What some common mistakes with formatting data in spreadsheets are and how to avoid them
-- Peculiarities of storing and handling dates in spreadsheets and how to avoid mistakes with dates,
+- Peculiarities of storing and handling dates in spreadsheets and how to avoid mistakes with dates
-- Validating data on input for basic quality assurance and control in spreadsheets and to limit incorrect data on entry,
+- Validating data on input for basic quality assurance and control in spreadsheets and to limit incorrect data on entry
 - How to export data from spreadsheets in a way that is useful for downstream applications or publications.

 All these will help you to get your current data into a good shape and plan new data